timveil-cockroach/geospatial-jpa-example/README.md

 ./mvnw clean spring-boot:run
 ```

-the application autmaticaly creates the database schema using JPA.
+the application automatically creates the database schema using JPA.
 A table called `Aircraft` will be created with the following sql...

 ```
 CREATE TABLE public.aircraft (